 Admissions Requirements:

-- Valid teacher certification in early childhood or relevant field or related professional experience with young children
+- Valid teacher certification or relevant professional experience

 - Professional résumé